No sign of new cabinet as Lebanese leaders meet, bank curbs continue

 BEIRUT (Reuters) - Lebanon’s outgoing Prime Minister Saad al-Hariri met President Michel Aoun on Thursday without announcing progress toward forming a new government, as banking sources said most financial transfers out of the country remained blocked.

 Already facing the worst economic crisis since the 1975-90 civil war, Lebanon has been pitched deeper into turmoil since Oct.
-17 by an unprecedented wave of protests against the ruling elite that led Hariri to resign as prime minister last week.
+17 by an unprecedented wave of protests against the ruling elite that led Hariri to resign as prime minister on Oct 29.

 Banks reopened on Friday after a two-week closure but customers have encountered restrictions on transfers out of the country and withdrawals of hard currency.

-Maronite Christian politician Samy Gemayel warned the financial system was on the verge of collapse, and urged the immediate formation of a politically neutral government.
+Maronite Christian politician Samy Gemayel warned that the financial system was on the verge of collapse, and urged the immediate formation of a politically neutral government.

 A banking source said that generally all international transfers were still being blocked bar some exceptions such as foreign mortgage payments and tuition fees.
 A second banking source said restrictions had gotten tighter.